ContractSpec

 Théo BoutronFebruary 27, 2026

-A practical Impact Report template to make blast radius explicit before you ship.
+A practical Impact Report template to make blast radius explicit before approved work leaves review.

 Théo BoutronFebruary 22, 2026